Brook rearrangement: Reaction mechanism

-The second category of anionic brook rearrangements involves nucleophilic attack at an sp2 hybridized center to generate an oxy-anion two atoms removed from the silicon atom.
-This can then undergoes intramolecular attack by the oxy-anion to yield the silyl ether, but the final fate of the carbanion often depends on the substrate in question.
+A second category of anionic Brook rearrangements involves nucleophilic addition to a carbonyl group, generating an oxyanion β to the silicon atom.
+The reaction then proceeds much like the first category of Brook rearrangement, but the final fate of the carbanion often depends on the substrate in question.
 For example, attempting to perform a Wittig reaction on acylsilane results in the formation of a silyl enol ether instead of the expected alkene, due to elimination by the carbanion instead of protonation as seen above.